tanyabudhrani/Data-Analytics/linear algebra basics.md

 > word count vectors are used in computer based document analysis

-each entry of the word count vector is the number of times the associated dictionary word appears in the document
->

-> word
-in
-number
-house
-the
-document
->

-> 1   2   3
-1   1   2
-0 + 0 = 1
-0   0   0
-0   4   4
-1   1   2
->

 ## scalar-vector multiplication

 - scalar ß and $n$-vector $a$ can be multiplied